Characters of the Marvel Cinematic Universe: A–L: Cassie Lang

-Cassandra "Cassie" Lang (portrayed by Abby Ryder Fortson in the first two films, Emma Fuhrmann in Avengers: Endgame, and Kathryn Newton in Ant-Man and the Wasp: Quantumania) is the daughter of Maggie and Scott Lang.
+Cassandra "Cassie" Lang (portrayed by Abby Ryder Fortson in Ant-Man and Ant-Man and the Wasp, Emma Fuhrmann in Avengers: Endgame, and Kathryn Newton in Ant-Man and the Wasp: Quantumania) is the daughter of Maggie and Scott Lang.
 Her parents eventually divorce based on her father's criminal activity and her mother forms a relationship with police officer Jim Paxton.
-When she finds out her father is Ant-Man, she fully supports him and longs to become his partner.
-After being trapped in the Quantum Realm, Scott returns to find that five years have passed after Thanos eliminated half of all life, though Cassie survived and grew up.
-After Scott helps save the world and restore the "blipped" individuals, Cassie works with Hank Pym and Hope van Dyne to build a quantum satellite as well as her own purple version of an "Ant-Man" suit.
-In the Quantum Realm, MODOK hacks her satellite and brings her family to the Quantum Realm, where she helps local rebels fight against the tyranny of the exiled Kang the Conqueror.
+In 2015, she is held hostage by Darren Cross / Yellowjacket and then learns her father is Ant-Man.
+In 2018, she expresses interest in being her father's partner and meets Hope van Dyne.
+She then survives the Blip and lives five years without her father, becoming a teenager.
+In 2023, she is reunited with her father.
+With interest in the Quantum Realm, Cassie works with Hank Pym and van Dyne to build a quantum satellite as well as her own purple version of an "Ant-Man" suit.
+In 2026, she shows her satellite to her father, but it gets hacked and she, her father, van Dyne, Janet van Dyne, and Pym are sucked into the Quantum Realm.
+There, she and her father learn about the multiverse and face Kang the Conqueror, as well as meeting Cross again, now as M.O.D.O.K.